 Pressure drop in Triple, Quadruple and Quintuple effect evaporator bodies with online calculator

-In this article discussed about history of multiple effect evaporator, Rillieux’s principles for multiple effect evaporator bodies and distribution of pressure drops across the multiple effect evaporators like Triple effect, Quadruple effect and Quintuple effect and also given online calculator for pressure drop calculation in multiple effect evaporator with values of latent heat and specific volume of evaporator bodies.
+In this article discussed about history of multiple effect evaporators, Rillieux’s principles for multiple-effect evaporator bodies, and the distribution of pressure drops across the multiple effect evaporators like the Triple effect, Quadruple effect, and Quintuple effect and also gives an online calculator for pressure drop calculation in multiple effect evaporator with values of latent heat and specific volume of evaporator bodies.

 History of multiple effect evaporator: